 The AHB-lite converter is a master element that must monitor pd_active bits to implement fencing and draining.
 It behaves in some ways like a “simple” master as described in section 1.10.2 in the sense that it does not do selective address based fencing – all transactions are fenced regardless of destination.
 However, unlike other “simple” masters, its fencing behavior is not blocking – it terminates fenced transactions with DECERR (or OK for posted writes).

-The 15.08 implementation also supports autowake for the AXI4 master bridge power domain – strongly considering deprecating this option.

 The non-blocking nature of the AHB-lite converter would allow it to be used to break up a fencing sequence in a similar manner as the ACE master bridge does.
 However, it is currently anticipated that only host logic will be connected to the AHB-lite host interface, so this quality will likely never be exploited.
 The AHB-lite converter is expected to be the furthest upstream master in the series formed with the AXI4 master bridge and possible VD crossing FIFO, so it fences on behalf of these elements for their power domains.

 The specific fencing and draining requirements of the AHB-lite converter are: